Public Charge Task Force

 - Know Your Rights Red Cards (Immigrant Legal Resource Center) – All people in the United States, regardless of immigration status, have certain rights and protections under the U.S. Constitution.
 These cards can be distributed to remind us of our rights in situations such as when ICE agents go to a home.

-- Know Your Rights Resources (Asian Americans Advancing Justice – Atlanta – last updted August 3, 2017) – Resources in 22 languages
+- Know Your Rights Resources (Asian Americans Advancing Justice – Atlanta – last updated August 3, 2017) – Resources in 22 languages

-The Task Force works to respond to any proposed changes to public charge guidance or regulations—including advocating against any threats to the health access and status of AA, NHPI, and other vulnerable communities that would be disproportionately impacted by any detrimental changes to public charge policy.
+AAPCHO works with its member Public Charge Task Force to advocate against any threats to the health and well-being of Asian American, Native Hawaiian, Pacific Islander and other vulnerable communities served at community health centers that would be disproportionately impacted by detrimental changes to public charge policy.